 The literature on contemporary Brazilian economy is converging in pointing out that the success in fighting Brazilian high inflation in the 1980s and 1990s was due to a change in the diagnosis of its cause.
-Although the inflationary process is multi-causal and, in this sense, Brazil does not differ from other countries, its specificity lies in that the introduction of price indexation instruments and contracts were able to increase the feedback effect of inertial inflation, making disinflation costly in terms of the increase in unemployment and loss of real output.
+Although the inflationary process is multi-causal and, in this sense, Brazil does not differ from other countries, its specificity lies that the introduction of price indexation instruments and contracts were able to increase the feedback effect of inertial inflation, making disinflation costly in terms of increase in unemployment and loss of real output.

-The Real Plan, adopted between 1993 and 1994, during the Itamar Franco administration, was successful in removing the short-term indexation mechanisms and disarming the inflation memory effect through the introduction of an indexed currency in two different phases.
-The Real Plan was successful in bringing down annual inflation rates in Brazil from 2,477 percent in 1993 to 22.4 percent in 1995 and lower than 10 percent p.y. in the following years (Ipeadata, 2021).
-However, the plan did not remove all existing indexation mechanisms in the economy since price indexation for periods longer than one year were still allowed.
-The continuing existence of mechanisms of price indexation avoided restoring the unit of account function of Brazilian currency, being mainly responsible for the inflation in Brazil not falling below 5 percent p.y. in the long-term.
+The Real plan, adopted between 1993 and 1994, during the Itamar Franco administration1, was successful in removing the short-term indexation mechanisms and disarming the inflation memory effect through the introduction of an indexed currency in two different phases.
+The Real plan was successful in bringing down annual inflation rates in Brazil from 2,477% in 1993 to 22.4% in 1995 and lower than 10% p.y in the following years (See www.ipeadata.gov.br).
+However, the plan did not remove all existing indexation mechanisms in the economy since price indexation for periods higher one year were still allowed.
+The continuing existence of mechanisms of price indexation avoided to restore the unit of account function of Brazilian currency, being the main responsible for the resistance of inflation in Brazil to fall below 5% p.y in the long-term2.

 This chapter aims to review the discussion about price indexation in the Brazilian economy and its effect over the persistence of average long-term inflation at a moderate but still high level over the last two decades.
-Thus, we begin in the next section by briefly reviewing the history of inflation in Brazil, as well as the origin of indexation and the role of the Real Plan.
-In the third section, we point to the existence of remaining indexation mechanisms on prices, contracts and wages.
-In the fourth section, we carry out two econometric tests to evaluate an explanatory model for inflation in Brazil and to evaluate the evolution of inflationary inertia over time.
-Finally, in the fifth section, we present the conclusion of the chapter.
+Thus, we begin in section 2 by briefly reviewing the history of inflation in Brazil, as well as the origin of indexation and the role of the Real Plan.
+In section 3, we point to the existence of remaining indexation mechanisms on prices, contracts and wages.
+In section 4, we carried out two econometric tests to evaluate an explanatory model for inflation in Brazil and to evaluate the evolution of inflationary inertia over time.
+Finally, in section 5, we bring the conclusion of the chapter.